Victor Wembanyama: 2024–25 season: First All-Star selection and season-ending illness

 On 31 October 2024, Wembanyama had his second career five-by-five, putting up 25 points, nine rebounds, seven assists, five steals, and five blocks.
 He became the third player in NBA history to record multiple five-by-five games, joining Hakeem Olajuwon and Andrei Kirilenko.
 On 4 November, Wembanyama put up a statline of 24 points, 13 rebounds, three assists, three steals and nine blocks, in a 113–104 loss against the Los Angeles Clippers.
 On 9 November, Wembanyama put up 24 points, 16 rebounds, seven blocks, and shot six-of-nine from three-point range in a 111–110 loss to the Utah Jazz.
 He also became the first player in NBA history to have multiple games with 20+ points, 15+ rebounds, 5+ three-pointers, and 5+ blocks.
 On 13 November, Wembanyama scored a career-high 50 points, including a career-high eight three-pointers in a 139–130 win over the Washington Wizards.
 Aged 20 years and 314 days, he also became the fourth-youngest player to score 50 points in an NBA game, as well as the first player in league history with 20 three-pointers and 13 blocks in a three-game span.

-On 21 December, Wembanyama posted 30 points and tied his career-high with 10 blocks in a 114–94 win over the Portland Trail Blazers.
+On 21 December, Wembanyama posted 30 points and tied his career-high 10 blocks in a 114–94 win over the Portland Trail Blazers.
 He became just the sixth player in league history to record 30-plus points and 10-plus blocks in a game, joining Hakeem Olajuwon (5x), David Robinson (3x), Artis Gilmore, Dwight Howard and Kareem Abdul-Jabbar.
 At 20 years and 352 days old, Wembanyama is the youngest player to ever hit the mark, breaking Dwight Howard’s previous record by nearly two years.
 He became the first player with four 3-pointers and 10 blocks in a game in NBA history.
 Wembanyama also had a block in 62 straight games, surpassing the franchise record of 61 set by David Robinson.
 On 25 December, he made his Christmas Day debut, registering 42 points, 18 rebounds, 4 assists, and 4 blocks in a 117–114 loss to the New York Knicks.
 He became the third player in NBA history to score 40+ points and 15+ rebounds in a Christmas game, after Wilt Chamberlain (1959 and 1961) and Nikola Jokić (2022).
 He also scored the third-most points for a player in his Christmas Day debut, behind Chamberlain (45) and Tracy McGrady (43).

 On 30 January 2025, Wembanyama was named as reserve for the 2025 NBA All-Star Game, his first selection.
 On 20 February, the Spurs shut Wembanyama down for the remainder of the season after discovering deep vein thrombosis in his right shoulder.
 At the time the condition was discovered, he was averaging 24.3 points, 11.0 rebounds, 3.7 assists, and led the NBA with 3.8 blocks in 46 games.